 In most cases, these factors are handled easily once a person really understands the problem and is willing to address it.

-Over the past 30 years, I have helped literally thousands of people recover their full energy level with nutritional balancing science.
+Over the past 35 years, I have helped thousands of people recover their full energy level with a nutritional balancing program.
 This method is extremely well-suited to correcting most of the causes above of chronic fatigue syndrome.
 Many people are so sick and tired of being tired they are ready to give up.
 However, you can recover your energy and vitality, in my experience, and without using hormones or other drugs.

 Nutritional balancing is a lifestyle and diet-based system.
 This is extremely important for correcting the dietary and lifestyle components of chronic fatigue syndrome.
 I find this aspect lacking in many holistic approaches.
-There is often an emphasis on high-tech testing and many remedies, and not enough attention paid to the exact diet, drinking water consumed, and the lifestyle.
+Other methods often have an emphasis on high-tech testing and many remedies, and not enough attention paid to the exact diet, drinking water consumed, and the lifestyle.
 So I would urge anyone with chronic fatigue syndrome to pay more attention to these factors.

 Other procedures.
 Adding the daily use of a near infrared light sauna and daily coffee enemas is needed in many cases of chronic fatigue syndrome.
 Each of these therapies is carefully chosen and has over a dozen therapeutic effects, many of which are excellent for those with chronic fatigue.
 For more on these therapies, read Sauna Therapy and Coffee Enemas on this site.

 Chronic fatigue syndrome is a multi-faceted and common disorder with both physical and mental or emotional causes at times.
-Nutritional balancing science is extremely helpful for this condition, and in most cases it is very capable of completely reversing the condition by addressing and correcting its half-dozen or so causes.
+Nutritional balancing science is extremely helpful for this condition, and in most cases, it can slowly cause full recovery by addressing and correcting its half-dozen or so causes.